colin-nolan/drone-secrets-sync/README.md

 The Drone CI API does not provide access to secret values.
 Therefore, to allow the determination as to whether a secret already contains the required value, two secrets are created:

 1. The requested secret with the name, and value supplied.
-1. A corresponding secret with a name that contains a salted hash of the secret value, and a dummy value.
+1. A corresponding "hash secret", with a name that contains a salted hash of the secret value.

 ```shell
 drone secret ls octocat/hello-world